-- the maximum value of policy benefits that may be determined under each policy or the maximum value of each claim that may be settled by the binder holder under the policies to which the binder agreement relates; - the risk factors that must be considered by the binder holder when entering into, renewing or varying a policy or determining the value of policy benefits under a policy; - other parameters in accordance with which the binder holder must render the services provided for in the binder agreement.
+- the maximum value of policy benefits that may be determined under each policy or the maximum value of each claim that may be settled by the binder holder under the policies to which the binder agreement relates: - the risk factors that must be considered by the binder holder when entering into, renewing or varying a policy or determining the value of policy benefits under a policy; - other parameters in accordance with which the binder holder must render the services provided for in the binder agreement.

 The draft regulations further prohibit a binder agreement concluded with a non-mandated intermediary from allowing that binder holder to refuse to renew a policy, reject or refuse to pay a claim for policy benefits or a part thereof, terminate, repudiate or deny an insurer's liability to provide policy benefits under a policy, or declare a policy void.
-This does not affect the ability of a binder holder to settle a claim for an amount less than the amount claimed.
-It also does not mean that the binder holder may not inform a policyholder that a claim cannot be dealt with until the documents and other information required under the policy have been received.
+This does not mean that the binder holder may not inform a policyholder that a claim cannot be dealt with until the documents and other information required under the policy have been received.

-These additional requirements relating to binder agreements concluded with non-mandated intermediaries are necessary to prevent any potential conflicts of interest that may arise for non-mandated intermediaries when simultaneously acting on behalf of an insurer and a policyholder.
+These additional requirements relating to binder agreements concluded with non-mandated intermediaries are necessary to prevent any potential conflicts of interest that may arise for nonmandated intermediaries when simultaneously acting on behalf of an insurer and a policyholder.

-It should be noted that the prohibition on a non-mandated intermediary binder holder to reject claims for policy benefits or a part thereof, is not in conflict with Rule 7.4 of the Short-term Policyholder Protection Rules.
+It should be noted that the prohibition on a non-mandated intermediary binder holder to reject claims for policy benefits or a part thereof, is not in conflict with Rule 16 of the Long-term Policyholder Protection Rules.
 The Rule must be read with the Act holistically, including any regulations issued under the Act.
-Rule 7.4 does not authorise any person other than the insurer to reject a claim.
+Rule 16 does not authorise any person other than the insurer to reject a claim.
 The Rules merely relate to, inter alia, what must be done where a person that may be authorised by an insurer under the Acts or Regulations, rejects a claim.
-This means that where an insurer may not authorise a person to reject claims on its behalf, Rule 7.4 cannot apply.
+This means that where an insurer may not authorise a person to reject claims on its behalf, Rule 16(2) cannot apply.

-6.3 What must a binder agreement provide for?
+What must a binder agreement provide for?